iliabylich/ruby-ractors-and-concurrent-data-structures/src/concurrent_object_pool.md

 // This is the pool itself
 pub struct FixedSizeObjectPool {
     // a fixed-size array, as a Vec because we know its size only at runtime
-    // however it never resizes
+    // however, it never resizes
     pool: Vec<c_ulong>,
     // "sending" part of the queue (that we "push" to)
     tx: Sender<usize>,